gzhang8763/shadow_spectral_unmixing/README.md

     2) Sum-To-One sum( X(:,i)) = 1, for i=1,...,N
     3) Q, K >=0 and <= 1 for i=1,...,N

-    (~E) is computed by endmemebrs E
+    (~E) is computed by endmemebrs E, shadow fraction Q, and nonlinearity K.

-    W is a sparse matrix to compute difference between a target pixel and its neighnoring pixels in the four canonical directions, weighted by
-    R. R is weight matricies
+    W1 is a sparse matrix to compute difference between a target pixel and its neighnoring pixels in the four canonical directions, weighted by R. R is weight matricies

-    W2 is a sparse matrix to compute difference between a target pixel and its neighnoring pixels in the four canonical directions, not weighted
+    W2 is a sparse matrix to compute difference between a target pixel and its neighnoring pixels in the four canonical directions, not weighted.

-    lambda_tv is the regularization parameter
+    lambda_tv is the regularization parameter.